 There are a few distinct types of GERD surgeries.
 Let’s look at two of the most common now.

-During this procedure, which is the standard treatment for GERD, the LES is tightened and reinforced.
+The LES is tightened and reinforced during this procedure, which is the standard treatment for GERD.
 The surgery is performed as an open operation.
-The surgeon first makes an incision in your stomach to gain access to the lower portion of the esophagus.
+The surgeon first makes an incision in your stomach to access the esophagus’s lower portion.
 The upper portion of the stomach is then wrapped around the outside of the lower esophagus to strengthen the LES.

-This method of surgery works the same way as the open version, only the incisions are smaller.
+This surgery method works the same way as the open version; only the incisions are smaller.

-To prepare for both types of surgeries, the general surgeon will recommend that you maintain a clear liquid diet for a day or two before your scheduled operation.
-The surgeon will ask you to refrain from eating on the day of surgery and will provide medication to you to cleanse your bowels to make surgery easier and safer.
+The general surgeon recommends maintaining a clear liquid diet for a day or two before your scheduled operation to prepare for both surgeries.
+The surgeon will ask you to refrain from eating on the day of surgery and provide medication to cleanse your bowels to make surgery easier and safer.

 You now know much more about hernias, gallbladder issues, and GERD, as well as the complications that can require surgery for these common conditions.

-If you suspect you have a hernia, gallbladder attack, or a severe form of GERD, we recommend that you receive an official diagnosis to avoid further complications.
+If you suspect you have a hernia, gallbladder attack, or a severe form of GERD, we recommend receiving an official diagnosis to avoid further complications.
 While GERD is typically not life-threatening, a strangulated hernia and serious gallbladder attack can be.
-Therefore, never wait to get help, especially if you’re in pain.
-You never know when a simple procedure can have you healed up and back to living life normally once more.
+Therefore, never wait for help, especially if you’re in pain.
+You never know when a simple procedure can heal you and return to living normally once more.

 You can schedule a consultation for general surgical procedures like the ones above by contacting or visiting Healthy Life Bariatrics in Los Angeles, California.
-Dr. Babak Moeinolmolki specializes in minimally-invasive laparoscopic surgeries that offer minimal scarring and less downtime when compared to open surgeries.
+Dr. Babak Moeinolmolki specializes in minimally invasive laparoscopic surgeries that offer minimal scarring and less downtime than open surgeries.
 Call today to choose a time that works best for you.